MSc in African Studies Scholarships for 2023-24

 Please see St Antony's website for more details.

-A separate application is require and candidates need to complete an online form and submit by the deadline set at 17:00 UK time on 1 March 2023.
+A separate application is required and candidates need to complete an online form.
+The deadline for the submission of the form is 5pm (UK time) on 4th March 2024.

 Please see the St Antony's website for more details.